 Turning your basement into a man cave?
 One of the best parts is that being on your own floor gives you an added noise buffer, so you can armchair quarterback at the top of your lungs or watch the latest Netflix show in stereo sound with far less chance of disturbing the rest of the family.

-As long as you have a designated space, you can create a really great man cave in your basement — even if you don’t have the ability to lock in the entire basement just for you.
+As long as you have a designated space, and as long as you have all your basement man cave essentials, you can create a really great nook in this area — even if you don’t have the ability to lock in the entire basement just for you.
 Room dividers can help you effectively partition an area that’s yours alone.
 Some even have shelving on one side to give you extra space to house your trophies, sports memorabilia, or gaming supplies.

 Whether in a spare room, a backyard shed, or a section of your basement, small man caves can still be functional and fun.
 We hope you’ve been inspired to create one of your very own.